-If you’re lucky enough to be among the over 68 million tourists visiting Orlando each year, I suggest that you go there with a plan.
+If you’re lucky enough to be among the over 68 million tourists visiting Orlando, Florida each year, I suggest that you go there with a plan.
 In fact, look no further for the best all-encompassing, family-friendly Orlando itinerary!

-Not only is Orlando home to the world’s most iconic theme park, Walt Disney World, but it also draws visitors to Universal Studios, Legoland, Sea World, and so much more!
+Not only is Orlando, FL home to the world’s most iconic theme park, Walt Disney World, but it also draws visitors to Universal Studios, Legoland, Sea World, and so much more!

-In this post, you will learn all about what to see, how to get around, and how to plan the absolute best Orlando 6-day itinerary when visiting Orlando with kids.
+In this post, you will learn all about what to see, how to get around, and how to plan the absolute best 6-Day Disney World itinerary when visiting Orlando with kids.

 With this ultimate Orlando itinerary, you’ll be able to maneuver the crowds and have plenty of time to experience the best that an Orlando family vacation has to offer.